riyang25/riyang25.github.io/recs.md

 ## Tools
 Productivity:
 - Cold Turkey Blocker.
 For when you want to set down constraints you really, really don't want to violate.
 - Unhook (browser extension).
 Removes various distracting elements from YouTube.
-I struggled for years to spend less time watching YouTube, and after a week with this, my problem vanished.
+I struggled for years to watch less Youtube, and after a week with this, my problem vanished.

 Privacy:
 - uBlock Origin on Firefox.